 Next, you’ll land on a page prompting you to input your site title, username, password, and the main admin’s email address for the WordPress site.

-For security reasons, choose a robust password and provide a valid email address.
-Remember that you can modify other settings later within the WordPress settings panel.
+Importantly, for security reasons, choose a robust password and provide a valid email address.
+Keep in mind that you can modify other settings later within the WordPress settings panel.

 For those developing their site and wishing to keep it private from search engines like Google or Bing, there’s an option to “strongly discourage search engines from indexing.”